Building X10 from Source

 If you want to use the MPI runtime, supply -DX10RT_MPI=true.
 For PAMI support, set -DX10RT_PAMI=true.
 See X10RT Implementations for more details on these.

-Example of how to checkout and compile the entire source code on windows
+Example: checkout and compile the entire source code on Windows

 • Install cygwin to directory c:\cygwin,

-with the packages: gcc4 (all of them), wget, make, binutils, libtool, svn, cvs, patch.
+with the packages: gcc (all of them), wget, make, binutils, libtool, git, patch.

-• Download apache ant to C:\cygwin\home\USERNAME\apache-ant-1.8.0 (version 1.8.0 is current as of this writing, but be sure to use a path that corresponds to the version you downloaded).
+• Download Apache Ant to C:\cygwin\home\USERNAME\apache-ant-1.10.5 (version 1.10.5 is current as of this writing, but be sure to use a path that corresponds to the version you downloaded).

 • checkout the source code: